hyperledger/aries-mediator-service/README.md

 [PostgreSQL](https://www.postgresql.org) is well known RDBMS.
 It is used by the mediator persist wallet information.
 Without it, the wallet would be reset every time the stack is restarted.
 The first time the mediator container runs it will create a database for its wallet and initialize the wallet state.

 ### Run It !

+0. Put some tunes on, it'll help.
+Here's one to get you started [Bossa Nova - Take On Me](https://open.spotify.com/track/7rpDM5zKuWaf2VzXFKU3yV?si=6aacebaa532d4848).
+You should have it up and running before the song is done.

 1. Start by cloning this repo: